Why Choose Us

 For teams that are already using Scrum and understand the basic mechanics, but still need an introductory level refresher to check whether or not they’re doing “proper scrum”, our Introduction to Scrum may be a better fit.

-Teams will be thrown in at the deep end with a challenge to build a working product in thirty minutes.
+Teams are thrown in at the deep end with a challenge to build a working product in thirty minutes.
 The simulation emulates the technical and requirements uncertainties that may be experienced in the real world, and then allows Scrum techniques to be applied to overcome them.
 Sprint one is often chaotic and delegates will feel uncertain how to proceed, but by the final sprint several cycles of inspecting and adapting result in a well-formed and productive team.

 Agile Principles and Business Agility